agreif/phx-hive-record-docker/README.md

 $ sh run_build_push.sh
 ```

-Builds the docker image and pushes it to my public repo.
+Builds the Docker Phoenix app image and pushes it to my public repo.

 ```
 $ sh run_prod.sh
 ```

 - sets some env vars
-- starts the containers locally via composer
+- starts the containers locally via composer (postgres and phoenix app)
 - creates a new postgresql user and database
 - migrates the phoenix database
 - checks database access